aaronbieber/singleservingphoto/_posts/2007-04-15-automated-workflow-i.markdown

 enter it and press return.
 It will take some time to download the required files, decompress them, etc., etc. When it's done, it will let you know.
-If you get any errors along the way, you will want to refer to the "MacPorts website":http://www.macports.org or search on the Internet for solutions; fixing MacPorts problems is too vast an area to cover in this article.
+If you get any errors along the way, you will want to refer to the [MacPorts website](http://www.macports).org or search on the Internet for solutions; fixing MacPorts problems is too vast an area to cover in this article.